NetApp/FSx-ONTAP-monitoring/CloudWatch-Dashboard-FSx/README.md

 3. Subnet IDs - The IDs of the subnets in which the Lambda function will run.
 These subnets must have connectivity to the file systems.
 4. Security Group IDs - The IDs of the Security Groups that will be associated with the Lambda function when it runs.
 These Security
-Groups must allow connectivity to the file systems.
+Groups must allow connectivity to the file systems over TCP port 443.
+It needs no inbound rules.
 5. Create FSx Service Endpoint - A boolean flag indicating whether you plan to create a FSxService VPC endpoint inside the VPC.
 Set this to true if you want to create the endpoint, or false if you don't.
 The decision to create this endpoint depends on whether you already have this type of endpoint in the subnet where the Lambda function is to run.
 If you already have one, set this to false; otherwise, set it to true.
-6. Create Secret Manager Endpoint - A boolean flag indicating whether you plan to create a SecretManager VPC endpoint inside the
+6. Create Secrets Manager Endpoint - A boolean flag indicating whether you plan to create a Secrets Manager VPC endpoint inside the
 VPC.
 Set this to true if you want to create the endpoint, or false if you don't.
 The decision to create this endpoint depends on whether you already have this type of endpoint in the subnet where the Lambda function is to run.
 If you already have one, set this to false; otherwise, set it to true.
 7. Create CloudWatch Endpoint - A boolean flag indicating whether you plan to create a CloudWatch VPC endpoint inside the VPC.
 Set this to true if you want to create the endpoint, or false if you don't.
 The decision to create this endpoint depends on whether you already have this type of endpoint in the subnet where the Lambda function is to run.
 If you already have one, set this to false; otherwise, set it to true.